NIGHTBUS FICTION COLLECTIVE VOLUME 2

-Podcity, in geostationary orbit around Gen, was constructed an equal distance between the planet, and the outskirts of the Marisol asteroid belt.
-Six floors of circular habitat capsules, attached to a central cylindrical core, Podcity floated as a bronze monolithic bubbled tower.
-Double rows of environmentally secured hangars attached to the top and bottom of the structure, allowed occupants easy access to their ships.
+Podcity, in geostationary orbit around Gen, is constructed an equal distance between the planet, and the outskirts of the Marisol asteroid belt.
+Six floors of circular habitat capsules, attached to a central cylindrical core, Podcity floats as a bronze monolithic bubbled tower.
+Double rows of environmentally secure hangars are attached to the top and bottom of the structure, allowing occupants easy access to their ships.

 He swirled the melting ice cube around in his glass.
 “Time to move on,” he thought to himself and proceeded to down the remainder in a single gulp.
 He was knocking the ice cube back and forth in the empty glass when a shadow fell over him.

 He looked up to see Maggie standing there, with her ever-present smile in place.
 Streaked with light gray strands, her hair was in a messy bun at the top of her head.
 An aging beauty, he often mused about the life that had brought her here, as a partner in Podcity.

 Maggie spoke first.
 “Last to go as always,” she mused.

 Gilles responded with a slight shrug of his shoulders.
 “Convenient walk home.”
 He pointed up unnecessarily as Maggie would know he lived in pod 3 on the fourth level.